SeanLF/CSI4900/README.md

 python3 manage.py runserver
 ```

+To start the learning process, open a browser tab and go to `/`.
+Click on the LEARN button to start learning.

+---

+## Acquiring data
+### Bing dataset
-To fetch data, make a GET request to `/get_articles` with the following params:
+Make a GET request to `/get_articles` with the following params:
 - `search_query`: one or more words to get links from the Bing News Search API (if more than one word, join them with a `+`, ex: `search_query=data+breach`)
 - `max_results`: an integer for the maximum number of articles you want to fetch (ex: `max_results=1000`)
 - `label`: you assume that all articles fetched from Bing News are relevant to your label.
 This should be a word (ex: `label=yes`)

-To start the learning process, open a browser tab and go to `/`.
-Initiate a GET request to `/learn` (in a new tab or using `curl`, etc).
+> ex: `/get_articles?search_query=data+breach&max_results=300&label=yes`

+### Four University dataset
+To import the Four University dataset
+- Download the dataset from this unofficial [source](https://raw.githubusercontent.com/daniel-cloudspace/WekaPres/master/datasets/webkb-data.gtar.gz)
+- Extract it to the top level directory of this repository (`/webkb`)
+- Make a GET request to `/load_four_university`